CLRA Registration CLRA Registration

 A requirement that establishments employing 20 or more contract labourers must register with the government

-The Contract Labour (Regulation and Abolition) Act, often known as the CLRA Act, is an essential employment legislation provincially enacted in Karnataka, India.
+CLRA Act (Contract Labour Regulation and Abolition Act), often known as the CLRA Act, is an essential employment legislation provincially enacted in Karnataka, India.
 This Act serves as a lawful watershed aimed at safeguarding the interests of contract labourers and regulating their working conditions.
+The primary goal of the CLRA Act Karnataka is to secure the rights of contract workers and enforce specific conditions of service for establishments engaging these workers.
+These contracted services can be both skilled and unskilled and span multiple sectors such as factories, mines, plantations, and other industries.

 Table of Contents